 Here at HMH Civils Ltd we have and always will be a generous and thoughtful company.
 We have decided that doing this is a great way to give back to charities that are close to our hearts.
 We have decided that giving back through this specific way means that rather than donating every so often charities will receive a larger consistent ongoing donation.

 - Breast Cancer

 - Hirers Choice

-Why have we chose these specific charities:
+Why have we chosen these specific charities:

-HMH Civils has chosen Cancer Research, Breast Cancer and British Heart Foundation as the directors have had a first hand experience with these charities.
+HMH Civils has chosen Cancer Research, Breast Cancer and British Heart Foundation as the directors have had a first-hand experience with these charities.
 All directors have had family and friends who have been diagnosed with various types of cancer, including breast cancer.
-Some have survived and unfortunately some have not.
+Some have survived and unfortunately, some have not.
 Cancer Research and the Breast Cancer department have been fantastic in helping patients and their family and friends through these dark periods.

-In 2016 Mick Hammond unfortunately suffered heart problems resulting in him having a Quadruple Heart Bypass.
+In 2016 Mick Hammond, unfortunately, suffered heart problems resulting in him having a Quadruple Heart Bypass.
 The British Heart Foundation provided excellent support to him and his family throughout.
 The directors have also had family and friends who have suffered various heart problems with the British Heart Foundation supporting them from pre-diagnosis.

-We hope that through our ongoing donation these charities are able to continue their fantastic support and can continue vital research in hope that one day we will beat these life threatening illnesses.
+We hope that through our ongoing donation these charities are able to continue their fantastic support and can continue vital research in hope that one day we will beat these life-threatening illnesses.